zaytracom/qs/demo/src/strapi-api/README.md

 This example demonstrates how to build Strapi-compatible query strings using the `qs` library.

 Strapi uses a specific query string format for filtering, sorting, pagination, and population of related data.
-The key option here is `encodeValuesOnly: true` (JS) / `WithEncodeValuesOnly(true)` (Go), which keeps bracket characters in keys unencoded for better readability while still encoding special characters in values.
+The key option here is `encodeValuesOnly: true` (JS) / `WithStringifyEncodeValuesOnly(true)` (Go), which keeps bracket characters in keys unencoded for better readability while still encoding special characters in values.

 ## Filtering with operators